algbio/SBWT/README.md

 We are currently actively working on the code.
 Top items on the to-do list are the following:

-* Construction directly from a sorted KMC database.
 * Reverse complement aware indexing.

 # Compiling